 NEWS & BLOGS

 Charlotte, NC, has seen a fair share of rainfall these last few months.
 Has all this rain done more harm than good?
 The answer may be, yes.
-Too much rain may be hurting your plants.
-The main reason rain can be harmful is due to the fact that excessive rain deprives roots of the oxygen needed for survival, and a lack of oxygen in the soil doesn’t allow water the opportunity to be absorbed.
+Too much rain may be hurting your plants and trees root systems.
+The main reason rain can be harmful is due to the fact that excessive rain deprives roots of the oxygen needed for survival, and a lack of oxygen in the soil doesn’t allow water or soil nutrients the opportunity to be absorbed.